CROY (Cancer Research Opportunities for Youth)

 The program will provide aspiring young scientists from the New Haven community an opportunity to embed themselves within research teams engaged in all aspects of cancer research over the course of 2 summers.
-Eligible students will be matched with research teams working in projects related to Cancer Immunology, Cancer Prevention and Control, Developmental Therapeutics, Genomics, Genetics and Epigenetics, Radiobiology and Radiotherapy, or Cancer Microbiology.
+Eligible students will be matched with research teams working in projects related to Cancer Immunology, Cancer Prevention and Control, Developmental Therapeutics, Genomics, Genetics and Epigenetics, or Radiobiology and Radiotherapy.
 You will have the opportunity to learn about cancer research, develop research skills, and be mentored by some of the best cancer researchers in the world.
 This is a unique opportunity to take advantage of a world class research institution in your own backyard!

 Please note: Until further notice, we ARE still planning to offer positions within the CROY Training Program for summer 2020.
 As the COVID-19 situation continues to evolve, we may need to suspend the program.
 However, we still encourage you to apply at this time.